-I was absolutely outraged at the acquittal 1 of Tina Fontaine's murderer, but it did fuel my motivation.
-2 I should also note that I tend to cry when I 3 4 speak from my heart.
+I should also note that I tend to cry when I speak from my heart.
 It's a condition I call I have a pretty soft heart.
 Ask anybody who knows me.
-But my 5 friend Judge Harry Slade taught me a trick to stop tears 6 and I expect I'll use that trick a lot today.
-You see, 7 Judge Harry Slade is my mentor's mentor, and my mentor is 8 9 Gary Absley (phonetic).
-I'm always amazed to be blessed 10 with such amazing people in my life.
+But my friend Judge Harry Slade taught me a trick to stop tears and I expect I'll use that trick a lot today.
+You see, Judge Harry Slade is my mentor's mentor, and my mentor is Gary Absley (phonetic).
+I'm always amazed to be blessed with such amazing people in my life.

 I also want to point out this necklace.

-11 I've been wearing this necklace every day for at least 10 12 13 years.
+I've been wearing this necklace every day for at least 10 years.
 I had it custom made.
 It's engraved with the words "Sometimes there's just not enough rocks".
-It's a line 14 from the movie Forrest Gump actually, and it's from the 15 scene when Forrest and Jenny return to the house where 16 Jenny grew up as a little girl where she was sexually 17 In the scene Jenny picks up rock, after rock, abused.
-18 19 after rock crying angrily, and she's throwing them at the house.
-She continues throwing rocks until she lays on the 20 ground sobbing.
-And Forrest sits beside her on the ground 21 22 and simply says "Sometimes there's just not enough rocks".
-I cried, and I cried, and I cried the first time I watched 23 the scene because it was such a true statement.
-24 25 It's also important to me that I clarify terms that I'll use today.
+It's a line from the movie Forrest Gump actually, and it's from the scene when Forrest and Jenny return to the house where Jenny grew up as a little girl where she was sexually abused.
+In the scene Jenny picks up rock, after rock, after rock crying angrily, and she's throwing them at the house.
+She continues throwing rocks until she lays on the ground sobbing.
+And Forrest sits beside her on the ground and simply says "Sometimes there's just not enough rocks".
+I cried, and I cried, and I cried the first time I watched the scene because it was such a true statement.

+It's also important to me that I clarify

+1 terms that I'll use today.
 When I use the term "mom" I'm referring to my biological mother Bev Guerin.
-When talking about my foster mother I will call her Joyce.
-I want to show mom, my mom, the most respect possible, and it is not meant to disrespect my foster mother Joyce.
-I've called Joyce mom all my life and Joyce won't mind at all.
+When talking 2 3 about my foster mother I will call her Joyce.
+I want to 4 show mom, my mom, the most respect possible, and it is not meant to disrespect my foster mother Joyce.
+I've called 5 Joyce mom all my life and Joyce won't mind at all.
+6

-7 And when talking about my foster father I 8 will call him dad because he's the only father I knew.
-My 9 biological father's name was Earl Miller.
+And when talking about my foster father I will call him dad because he's the only father I knew. biological father's name was Earl Miller.
 I never met him.
-10 The only way I learned about him was through my Ministry 11 file after I did a Freedom of Information Act request, and 12 I suppose they expected that I knew his name so they didn't 13 redact it.
+The only way I learned about him was through my Ministry file after I did a Freedom of Information Act request, and I suppose they expected that I knew his name so they didn't redact it.